1. Home

 Tipping is a gesture of goodwill you should consider if your movers did a professional job and delivered your belongings to your new home with care.

-If you decide to tip, a rule of thumb is to give about $50 to $100 to each crew member for a full-day move.
+A good rule of thumb is to give about $50 to $100 to each crew member for a full-day move.
 Some people also hand out the amount they’d offer for good service in a restaurant, about 15% to 20% of the total bill.

 How much does it cost to move a piano?

 Moving a piano requires great skill and delicacy due to the instrument’s fine tuning and uneven weight.
 As a result, professional piano movers are often called in to move the instrument.
-The national average cost to move a piano is about $400, but that price can vary greatly depending on the piano’s size and weight as well as the distance it must travel.
+The national average cost to move a piano is about $400, but that price can vary greatly depending on the piano’s size and weight, as well as the distance it must travel.

 How much does it cost to move a pod?